 Join us and become part of the solution to the climate crisis.

-Whether you are a resident wanting to learn more about climate change’s effect on communities, a governmental official preparing for disruptions to municipal infrastructure, a concerned scientist studying the rapid changes to our environment, a teacher wanting to bring change science into the classroom, or a student responding to the urgency of the matter
+Whether you are a resident wanting to learn more about climate change’s effect on communities, a governmental official preparing for disruptions to municipal infrastructure, a teacher wanting to bring climate science into the classroom, or a student responding to the urgency of the matter:

 GenCLEO IS YOUR MOVEMENT!